 showPicture()

 Now make your grid randomly select the color of each circle from a list of colors.
-To perform this task, first import random
+To perform this task, first import random.

 import random

-is any sequence like a list, range, or string.
+To randomly select from a list of colors, we can use the function random.choice(sequence) where sequence is any sequence like a list, range, or string.
 Notice how running the cells below may produce a different result each time.

 random.choice([1, True, -4.5, "Hello"])